cursusdb/cursusdb/readme.md

 - **logging** - start logging to file
 - **timezone** - Default is Local but format allowed is for example America/Toronto
 - **log-query** - Logs client ip and their query to logs and std out if enabled
+- **node-read-deadline** - Amount of time in seconds to wait for a node to respond

 Let's put in under nodes a local node we will start shortly.
 ```